Rapiddot/seedboxes_docs/docs/howtos/How_to_extract_an_ISO.md

+---
+id: how-to-extract-an-iso
+title: How to extract an ISO
+description: Learn how to extract an ISO file via SSH with simple steps.
+Follow our guide to easily extract ISO files on your server.
+keywords:
+    - extract ISO
+    - ISO file extraction
+    - SSH ISO extraction
+    - server ISO extraction
+---

 # How to extract an iso
 In order to extract an ISO you need to do it via SSH.
 Just follow these easy steps: